icerpc/icerpc-docs/pages/slice/language-guide/fields.md

 ### Tag number

-A tag number is a positive integer, such as 0, 1, 77.
+A tag number is a non-negative integer.

 The scope of a tag number is the enclosing type.
 For example, the following definitions are correct, with several `tag(1)` in different scopes: